jbg/agent-api-discovery/draft-hugo-agent-api-discovery.md

 3. **Delegated Authorization**: Gaining secure, scoped access to the API on behalf of a user

 This three-stage approach fully addresses the requirements for AI agent-API interaction using well-established Internet standards.

-# Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [[RFC2119]] [[RFC8174]] when, and only when, they appear in all capitals, as shown here.

 # The Composable Approach